 Maryellen and Richard Keyser Distinguished Visiting Professor of Cybersecurity, U.S. Naval Academy; Former Senior Management Scientist, RAND Corp.

-Martin Libicki (Ph.D., U.C.
-Berkeley 1978) holds the Keyser Chair of Cybersecurity Studies at the U.S. Naval Academy.
+Martin Libicki, Ph.D., holds the Maryellen and Richard Keyser Distinguished Chair of Cybersecurity Studies at the U.S. Naval Academy.
 In addition to teaching, he carries out research in cyberwar and the general impact of information technology on domestic and national security.
 He is the author of a 2016 textbook on cyberwar, Cyberspace in Peace and War, as well as Conquest in Cyberspace: National Security and Information Warfare and various related RAND monographs.
 Prior employment includes twelve years at the National Defense University, three years on the Navy Staff (logistics) and three years for the US GAO.

 The astonishing growth of technology and the positive impact it has on our daily lives has come to characterize the 21st Century.
 But our increasing reliance on tech comes with a price that threatens our safety and security.
 With the ever-growing sophistication and frequency of cyber-attacks, it is vital that current generations—and ones to come—are […]